 We would love for your family pet to come to visit.
 Please remember to clean up after them and take the proper safety measures at all times.
 All pets are to be kept on a leash and should have all current vaccinations.

 How often will a physician or health professional visit?

 Physicians generally see residents upon admission and once every 30 days thereafter.
 However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
-We have a physician in our facility at least weekly and a CRNP that is present most days.
 Some insurance companies require that physicians visit more often.
 Check with our nursing staff for further information.

 Can I take my loved one home for a visit?

-Residents may have a leave of absence only with a physician’s authorization, which can be arranged through social services.
+Residents may have a leave of absence only with a physician’s authorization, which can be arranged through the nursing staff.
 Upon arrival and departure, the resident or responsible party must sign the LOA (leave of absence) book, located at the nursing station.

 Can my loved one receive mail?

 Mail is delivered to residents personally on a daily basis except for weekends and holidays.